 We have a practical need of money to survive but we sometimes get trapped into feeling like we never have enough.
-How much money will you need to retire comfortably?
+How much money will you need to raise your family?
+To retire comfortably?

 Can you draw the line between the pragmatic necessity of making enough money to live versus a compulsion to make more money?

-This is really all about a mindset that’s within your control to change.
+Your relationship with money is a mindset that’s within your control to change.

 Find the blessings you currently have using these tried and true methods:

 - Make a list of everything you’re grateful to have.

 - List three blessings you experience each day.

 - Say a prayer for someone needy.
 Pick a different person each day.

 - List the people who have less than you do.